 Leave small amounts of bubble algae in an aquarium, but remove the majority by hand.
 Use tweezers or pliers, as bubble algae can be stubborn.
 Just don’t burst it in the process.

-Hair algae is a broad church that covers many organisms that resemble green wet, matted hair in an aquarium.
-These algae grow and multiply quickly and can become unsightly.
-Many aquarium owners complain that hair algae block their view of a tank’s occupants.
+Hair algae grow and multiply quickly and can become unsightly.
+Many aquarium owners complain that hair algae block their view of the tank’s occupants.

 Excessive iron in an aquarium is usually the cause of hair algae.
-Excessive light and insufficient nutrients can also lead to growth.
+Extreme light and insufficient nutrients can also lead to growth.
 Thankfully, most hermit crabs are keen eaters of hair algae.

 Hair algae are best removed by scrubbing them with a toothbrush.
-If you remove large clumps of hair algae, hermit crabs will handle the rest.
-The answer to “do hermit crabs eat hair algae” is a rousing yes.
+Hermit crabs will handle the rest if you remove large clumps of hair algae.
+The answer to “Do hermit crabs eat hair algae?” is yes.

 Brown Algae